bloomberg/chromium.bb/src/docs/clang_tidy.md

 directly.
 Instructions for getting started with clang are available from [llvm](http://clang.llvm.org/get_started.html).
 You'll need to get llvm, clang, and the extra clang tools (you won't need Compiler-RT or libcxx).
-If you don't have it, you'll also need to install cmake as a part of this process.
+If you don't have it, you'll also need to install CMake as a part of this process.

 Instead of building with `"Unix Makefiles"`, generate build files for Ninja with